Is Dietary Fiber Healthy? Digestion, Benefits, And Downsides - SANE:MD

 5. Medication Interference

-Fiber can potentially interfere with the absorption of certain medications, including aspirin, warfarin, and some antidepressants.
-Those on medication should manage their fiber intake and discuss their diet with their healthcare provider to ensure no adverse interaction with drugs.
+Fiber can interfere with the absorption of certain medications, including aspirin, warfarin, and some antidepressants.
+If you’re on medication, it’s important to manage your fiber intake carefully and consult your doctor to avoid any potential interactions.

 FAQ on Digestive Health